StarlightSearch/EmbedAnything/docs/blog/posts/beyond.md

 **Project highlights**

 I am only mentioning a few of them that I really liked
-1. FogX-Store is a dataset store service that collects and serves large robotics datasets: https://github.com/J-HowHuang/FogX-Store
+1. FogX-Store is a dataset store service that collects and serves large robotics datasets: https://github.com/J-HowHuang/FogX-Store \n
-2. A Rust-based cursor like chat with your codebase tool: https://github.com/timpratim/cargo-chat
+2. A Rust-based cursor like chat with your codebase tool: https://github.com/timpratim/cargo-chat \n
-3. Semantic file tracker in CLI operated through a daemon built with rust.: https://github.com/sam-salehi/sophist
+3. Semantic file tracker in CLI operated through a daemon built with rust.: https://github.com/sam-salehi/sophist \n

 Find the full list here: https://github.com/StarlightSearch/EmbedAnything?tab=readme-ov-file#awesome-projects-built-on-embedanything